SuperOfficeDocs/data-access/docs/getting-started/index.md

 [!include[What is automation?](../../../superoffice-docs/docs/automation/includes/automation-intro.md)]

 **NetServer**, although used as an umbrella term that encapsulates a variety of data access capabilities, is just as much if not more extensible than the SuperOffice clients.
-With constructs such as low-level database objects to high-level business objects, to higher-level web services and web service proxy libraries, NetServer is itself an extensible SuperOffice product.
+With constructs such as [low-level database objects][17] to [high-level business objects][18], to [higher-level web services][19] and web service proxy libraries, NetServer is itself an extensible SuperOffice product.

 SuperOffice has several partners and 3rd party vendors who have built tightly-coupled integrations with SuperOffice using external APIs.
 The different types of integrations built range from tiny edge-case security plugins to integrations with completely new document management systems.
 There are even complete enterprise resource planning systems that leverage SuperOffice CRM as the heart of its ecosystem.